lsoft/DpdtInject/README.md

 Please refer unit tests to see the examples.
 Please note, than any filter makes a resolution process slower (a much slower!
 10x slower in compare of unconditional binding!), so use this feature responsibly.
 Resolution slowdown with conditional bindings has an effect even on those bindings that do not have conditions, but they directly or indirectly takes conditional binding as its dependency.
 Therefore, it is advisable to place conditions as close to the dependency tree root as possible.

+## Fast resolutions

+Dpdt contains a special resolution type named 'fast'.
+Its syntax is `cluster.GetFast(default(IMyInterface));`.
+In general this syntax is faster that generic resolutions, but it has one additional constraint: you need to resolve directly from cluster type, it is impossible to cast cluster to the one of its interface (like `ICluster` or `IResolution`) and do fast resolutions.

 ## Compile-time safety

 Each safety checks are processed in the scope of concrete cluster.
 Dpdt cannot check for cross-cluster issues because clusters tree is built at runtime.